-Just off the coast of Cape Coral, you’ll find one of the prettiest islands in Florida waiting for your escape to paradise.
-Sanibel and Captiva Island are all about the outdoors.
+Just off the coast of Cape Coral and near Fort Myers, you’ll find two of the prettiest islands in Florida waiting for your escape to paradise.
+Sanibel and Captiva Islands are all about the outdoors.
 As a result, you’ll feel the magical current in the air through the island’s slightly off-kilter vibe.

-Unbeatable because of its secluded nature, the beaches of Sanibel and Captiva Island feel like they’re on an upscale resort.
-One of the best family beaches in Florida, the sand glitters so brightly that it hurts your eyes, and kids love the shelling opportunities.
+Unbeatable because of its secluded nature, the beaches of Sanibel and Captiva feel like they’re at an upscale resort.
+Some of the best family beaches in Florida, the sand glitters so brightly that it hurts your eyes, and kids love the shelling opportunities.